ColuLocalNetwork/CLN-solidity/docs/tutorial/2_MarketMaker.md

 ### Current Price Formula

-Showing you just the derived formula for `getCurrentPrice`, it's:
+Showing you just the derived formula for `getCurrentPrice`, it is:

 ![price](../assets/formulas/price.gif)